mongulu-cm/lobembe/README.md

 ```
   export ANSIBLE_CONFIG=./ansible.cfg
   ansible-galaxy install -r requirements.yml
-  ansible-playbook main.yml ( in case of issue with matomo, just re-execute the playbook )
+  secretsfoundry run --script 'ansible-playbook main.yml' ( in case of issue with matomo, just re-execute the playbook )
 ```

 You should get a 503 error when accessing to matomo site.
 To correct this, run on the instance: